Improving Zero-Shot Translation by Disentangling Positional Information: Experimental Setup

 \subsection{Preprocessing and Evaluation}

 For the languages with Latin script, we first apply the Moses tokenizer and truecaser, and then learn byte pair encoding (BPE) using subword-nmt \cite{sennrich-etal-2016-neural}.
 For the Indian languages, we use the IndicNLP library\footnote{\url{https://github.com/anoopkunchukuttan/indic_nlp_library}} and SentencePiece \cite{kudo-richardson-2018-sentencepiece} for tokenization and BPE respectively.
 We choose 40K merge operations and only use tokens with minimum frequency of 50 in the training set.
 For IWSLT, we use the official tst2017 set.
-For PMIndia, as the corpus does not come with dev and test sets, we partition the dataset ourselves by taking a multiway subset of all languages\footnote{excluding Assamese (as), Maithili (mni), Urdu (ur), which has too little data}, resulting in $\sim$1,600 sentences in the dev and test set each.
+For PMIndia, as the corpus does not come with dev and test sets, we partition the dataset ourselves by taking a multiway subset of all languages, resulting in 1,695 sentences in the dev and test set each.
 For Europarl, we use the test sets in the MMCR4NLP corpus \cite{dabre2017mmcr4nlp}.
 The outputs are evaluated by sacreBLEU\footnote{We use \texttt{BLEU+case.mixed+numrefs.1+smooth\\.exp+tok.13a+version.1.4.12} by default.
-On PMIndia, we use the SPM tokenizer (\texttt{tok.spm} instead of \texttt{tok.13a}) for better tokenization of the Indian languages.} \cite{post-2018-call}.
+On PMIndia, we use the SPM tokenizer (\texttt{tok.spm} instead of \texttt{tok.13a}) for better tokenization of the Indic languages.
+At the time of publication, the argument \texttt{tok.spm} is only available as a pull request to sacreBLEU: \url{https://github.com/mjpost/sacrebleu/pull/118}.
+We applied the pull request locally to use the SPM tokenizer.} \cite{post-2018-call}.